stevengregory/servicenow-style-guide/README.md

 </ul>
 ```

-Note: Be careful using one-time bindings in areas where the data could fluctuate in the future.
+Note: be careful using one-time bindings in areas where the data could fluctuate in the future.

 **[Back to top](#table-of-contents)**